 Luckily a new supermarket opened around the corner from the shala and we bought bananas from there which were super cheap.

 We didn’t cook at all (even though we had the appliances to do so in our apartment) and paid R130 each for lunch from an organic shop next to the shala which lasted for both lunch and dinner.
-This shop was great and had some awesome health food such as protein balls etc. We bought lunch from here everyday during the course.
+This shop was great and had some awesome health food such as protein balls etc.

 A typical South India lunch and dinner during the course from Truna’s shop.